METRO Magazine Logo

 With multi-year, complex program development and delivery, it’s important not to have a gap in public outreach and engagement.

-For instance, on a recent project, a very active neighborhood group was unhappy with how a proposed new transit light rail line would run at grade through their neighborhood and not through a tunnel.
+For instance, on a recent project, a very active neighborhood group was unhappy with how a proposed new transit light rail line would run at grade through their neighborhood rather than in a tunnel.
 We had to step back, invite them to the table, and listen to their concerns.
-We held meetings to understand better their needs and desires to provide input on the project’s aesthetics and train operations.
+We held meetings to understand their needs and desires better, and to gather input on the project’s aesthetics and training operations.

-Together with the neighborhood group, we developed a competitive procurement process for local landscape architects to provide context-sensitive solutions about how we could improve the project’s design and mitigate their concerns.
+Together with the neighborhood group, we developed a competitive procurement process for local landscape architects to provide context-sensitive solutions to improve the project’s design and address their concerns.
 Showing how their input was incorporated into the project changed the dynamics between the client/owner, the project team, and the neighborhood.
 We built consensus and, more importantly, trust, which helped keep the project moving forward.

-Doug Jackson spoke to METRO about how to gauge the success of a transit project, managing community outreach, and much more.
+Doug Jackson spoke with METRO about gauging the success of a transit project, managing community outreach, and more.

 Photo: METRO